JacobGarcia/atm-rekognition/README.md

-# ATM Rekognition
+# React Boilerplate

 [![Dependency Status][daviddm-img]][daviddm-url]

-API using a greatly optimized React PWA, managing state with Redux, and using a Express server making it ready to support other services.
+Boilerplate to create a greatly optimized React PWA, managing state with Redux, and using a Express server making it ready to support other services.

 ## Features